English or Spanish

 When a physician assumes care of a patient, he or she undertakes a legal duty to abide by a certain standard of care.
 The traditional standard of care is to exercise the degree of care and skill that a physician or surgeon of the same medical specialty would use under similar circumstances.

 In heart emergency, time to treatment matters most, increasing chances of survival.
-The national standard of care for heart attack patients is a door-to-balloon time of 90 minutes.
-This refers to the time a patient arrives at the emergency department to intervention in the cath lab.
+For heart attack cases, the national standard of care is 90 minutes from door-to-balloon or the moment of arrival at the emergency department to intervention in the cath lab.

 To ensure accuracy, the examination should be done more than once over a period of a few hours.
 Another important test is the one for cardiac enzymes.
 These are proteins that are re-released by dying heart cells.
 In normal cases, the level of these enzymes only rises 3-4 hours after an attack begins.
 Therefore, a second test should be conducted six hours after the first one.
 When any of these investigations are lacking, a medical malpractice case is justified.

-You go to the doctor hoping to get better, but what happens if your doctor’s carelessness injures you?
+A doctor's role is to help you get better, but what happens if your doctor’s carelessness injures you?
 In Florida, you can sue a hospital and a careless doctor for medical malpractice, but you’ll need to prove sufficient negligence on your doctor’s part before you can receive compensation.
-Because every situation is different, you should consult with an experienced medical malpractice attorney right away.
+Every situation is different, that's why you should consult with an experienced medical malpractice lawyer right away.

-Florida law allows you to sue hospitals, doctors, surgeons, and other medical professionals if they injure you.
+Florida law allows you to sue hospitals and medical professionals, such as doctors and surgeons if they injure you.
 However, to obtain compensation for your injuries in a Florida medical malpractice case, you typically must show the following elements:

 For your Florida medical malpractice claim to be valid, you must be able to show that during your treatment, a health care provider deviated from the generally accepted practices and procedures used to treat patients who suffer from the same condition that you were being treated for.
 These generally accepted practices are referred to as the standard of care, the standard against which the actions of the defendant health care provider who you believe to have caused your harm will be judged.